drshahizan/special-topic-data-engineering/materials/lab/chat1.md

 <img src="https://www.codingnepalweb.com/wp-content/uploads/2024/07/Build-A-Google-Gemini-Chatbot-with-HTML-CSS-and-JavaScript-Home.jpg" alt="Image Alt Text"  height="400">
 </a>

-AI chatbots like Google Gemini or ChatGPT have changed how we interact with technology, making conversations with machines almost human.
-As a beginner web developer, have you ever thought about building your own AI chatbot?
-The good news is that it is possible to build a Google Gemini-like chatbot using HTML, CSS, and JavaScript.
+AI chatbots like Google's Gemini or OpenAI's ChatGPT have revolutionized human-technology interaction, blurring the lines between machine and human conversation.
+As a budding web developer, have you ever pondered creating your own AI chatbot?
+The exciting news is that you can build a Gemini-like chatbot using the fundamental web technologies: HTML, CSS, and JavaScript.

-For those who aren’t familiar, Gemini is an advanced chatbot model developed by Google, similar to ChatGPT.
-It uses artificial intelligence to produce human-like responses and has become popular for its natural conversational abilities.
-With this chatbot, users will be able to chat, copy responses, and toggle between light and dark themes.
-Additionally, the themes and chat history will be saved in the browser’s local storage, ensuring they persist even after a page refresh.
+For the uninitiated, Gemini is a sophisticated AI chatbot developed by Google, akin to ChatGPT.
+It leverages artificial intelligence to generate human-quality responses, renowned for its natural conversational style.
+Our chatbot will enable users to engage in seamless conversations, copy responses for reference, and effortlessly switch between light and dark themes.
+Moreover, the chosen theme and chat history will be securely stored in the browser's local storage, persisting even after page refreshes.

 ## **Steps to Build Gemini Chatbot in HTML & JavaScript**